What is a Residence Card?

 The information listed on the residence card

 The residence card is equipped with an IC chip to prevent falsification.
-Beside a photo (for over 16 years old), all of the following information is also shown.
+Besides a photo (for over 16 years old), all of the following information is also shown.

 - Date of birth